 Endometriosis, affecting more than 5 million American women, is a condition in which tissue from the uterine lining grows outside the uterus, causing discomfort and painful periods as well as making it more difficult to get pregnant.
 While medications, placement of an intrauterine device (IUD), or hormonal treatments are often prescribed for endometriosis, in some cases surgery may be necessary (typically when symptoms are severe or when fertility is affected).

 If you are interested in becoming pregnant, you may benefit from conservative surgery for endometriosis.
 With this technique, a surgeon removes the uterine tissue from outside the uterus and any related scar tissue while preserving as much of the uterus and ovaries as possible.
 It is increasingly common for this procedure to be done laparoscopically.
 This means the surgeon makes a tiny incision through which a miniscule camera and instruments are inserted.
-This makes it possible for the surgeon to visualize the area without performing open surgery.

 If fertility issues persist after this surgery, your doctor may recommend in vitro fertilization.
 For this procedure, your egg and your partner’s sperm are combined outside the body to form an embryo which is then implanted directly into the uterus.